-- i.
-Chappaquiddick Island TCP.
+- Chappaquiddick Island TCP.
 The Historic Properties Treatment Plan for Chappaquiddick Traditional Cultural Property (Attachment 9) provides an example of mitigation measures that may be completed as conditions of approval of the Mayflower Wind COP.
 Mayflower Wind will fund and commence the following prior to constructing any part of this undertaking. - a.
-Mayflower Wind will work with the related to a tribal site placed in the larger context of local, state, and regional environmental and cultural history; oral history from will be recorded and considered when designing the field and reporting components of the treatment plan; A draft of the treatment plan will be provided to the consulting parties for review and comment [these consulting parties will be identified through future consultation on this MOA and associated treatment plan]; develop final plan, incorporating comments from the consulting parties; and upon acceptance of documentation by MHC, implement the plan. - ii.
+Mayflower Wind will work with the second second second - ii.
 Nantucket Historic District NHL.
 The Historic Properties Treatment Plan for Nantucket Historic District (Attachment 10) provides an example for mitigation measures to be completed as conditions of approval of the Mayflower Wind COP.
 Mayflower Wind will fund and commence the following prior to constructing any offshore project elements on the OCS as part of this undertaking. - a.
-Mayflower Wind will survey areas of the NHL selected by the Town of Nantucket in consultation with the MHC, and other participants; the survey will consist of new survey work and updating existing forms; all survey work will be recorded on large-scale maps and entered in the Town's GIS database; descriptions will include the overall characteristics of the area and key and representative resources; conduct research to supplement and update existing historical contexts; prepare National Register eligibility recommendations for individual properties and selected neighborhoods; prepare archaeological assessment and overview consisting of report and graphics summarizing background research and provide environmental and cultural frameworks for

-; conduct surface examination of Nantucket to examine physical conditions of recorded archaeological sites and historically documented/mapped resources; develop site sensitivity model for pre-contact and historic archaeological site potential; prepare digital photographs and include GIS-based sensitivity maps in final report.
+Mayflower Wind will survey areas of the NHL selected by the Town of Nantucket in consultation with the MHC, and the selected of the selected by the selected of the selected of the selected of the selected of the selected on large-scale maps and entered in the Town's GIS database; descriptions will include the overall characteristics of the area and key and representative resources; conduct research to supplement and update existing historical contexts; prepare National Register eligibility recommendations for individual properties and selected neighborhoods; prepare archaeological assessment and overview consisting of report and graphics summarizing background research and provide environmental and cultural frameworks for examination of Nantucket to examine physical conditions of recorded archaeological sites and historically documented/mapped resources; develop site sensitivity model for pre-contact and historic archaeological site potential; prepare digital photographs and include GIS-based sensitivity maps in final report.
 A draft of the treatment plan will be provided to the consulting parties for review and comment [these consulting parties will be identified through future consultation on this MOA and associated treatment plan]; develop final plan, incorporating comments from the consulting parties; and upon acceptance of documentation by MHC, implement the plan.